hyl3rid/blog/data/blog/greencurry.md

 ⦁ ⅔ cup bamboo shoots, sliced
 ⦁ 1 cup cauliflower florets
 ⦁ 2 red spur chilies, julienne
-⦁ 2 cups (16oz) of coconut milk
+⦁ 2 cups (16oz) of coconut cream
 ⦁ 1/3 cup [vegan Thai green curry paste](https://en.wikipedia.org/wiki/Green_curry "Bright curry paste has no shrimp.")
-⦁ 2 tbsp brown sugar
+⦁ 1 tsp brown sugar
 ⦁ Thai basil leaves, for garnish
 ⦁ Lime juice for drizzling
 ⦁ Extra coconut cream to drizzle

 ### Instructions

-⦁ Place a pot over heat, drizzle vegetable oil.
-Add cauliflower, green beans, bamboo shoots, carrots and spur chillies cook for 5 minutes.
+⦁ Place a pot over medium heat, drizzle vegetable oil.
+Add cauliflower, green beans, bamboo shoots, carrots and spur chillies without cores and seeds, cook for 5 minutes.
-⦁ Reduce the heat to low and add green Thai paste.
-Keep stirring it.
+⦁ Add green Thai paste and continue stirring it.
 Let it cook for about 3 minutes.
-⦁ Open the cans of coconut milk and pour into the pot with brown sugar.
+⦁ Pour the coconut cream into the pot with brown sugar.
 Mix well until the sugar dissolves and all the ingredient incorporate.
-⦁ Add Thai basil and turn up the heat to medium and bring the mixture to a boil.
+⦁ Add Thai basil and turn up the heat to medium/high and bring the mixture to a boil.
-⦁ Lower the heat and let it simmer for about 10 minutes or until the vegetables are tender.
-This will cause coconut cream thicken by evaporation and will also incorporate all the flavors.
+⦁ Lower the heat and let it simmer until the vegetables are tender.
 ⦁ Remove the curry from heat, squeeze lime and mix well.
 Finally you can drizzle coconut cream to decorate.
 ⦁ Serve alongside basmati rice.
 Enjoy.